 I almost forgot about this since we are not making it lately anymore.
 A base made of boiled semolina is first made.
 When that cools down, mayonnaise is added, as well as salted fish eggs and onion.
 All mixed in and served as a starter.

 Ground meat – can be any combination under the Sun but pork will be there , for sure – combined with spices , made in sausage form and then cooked on the grilled.
 Can be found anywhere and everywhere, as they are the true fast food of Romania.
 Eat them with mustard and fresh bread.

 A very strong spirit, traditionally made by distillation of plums .
 Various other fruits are also used for incredible flavored tuica types.
 Try the apricots or pears one!

-Traditionally cooked for Christmas and Easter , the Romanian sponge cake may contain many interesting things added to it: walnuts , Turkish delight or raisins, being among the favorite ones.
+Traditionally cooked for Christmas and Easter , the Romanian babka may contain many interesting things added to it: walnuts , Turkish delight or raisins, being among the favorite ones.
 Try it with warm milk on Christmas morning when you are waiting for Santa.

 Chicken noodle soup – “supa de pui cu taitei”

 A traditional soup from Transylvania, it made with a base of chicken stock.
 Boil the chicken slowly and then add in the vegetable – carrots, parsnips and root parsley.
 Take all out when done and put in a handful of home-made noodles.
 Some people don’t add the veggies back in, while I do.
 Serve hot with freshly ground pepper and fresh parsley leaves on top.